iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 > Good app works really well<br> :date: __2021-02-09 08:41:11__

 > Convenient way to book appointments without having to call a practice.
 The only downside is that search filter options could do with some improvement.<br> :date: __2021-02-09 00:18:24__

-> Good only had to scroll down to find next step made it confusing<br> :date: __2021-02-08 22:01:44__

-> I have been using this app for a while and it is so much better and quicker than contacting the medical practice via phone.
-Possible improvements: it would be great if there was a way to communicate through the app with the medical clinic to request longer appointments for example.
-It would also be handy to be able to change the type of appointment, for example changing from a standard consultation to a tlehealth one.<br> :date: __2021-02-02 13:52:23__

-> The app is easy to use and generally very useful.
-The addition of being able to add the scheduled appointment to Google Calendar has proven useful.
-Also fixed the DOB entry method.
-It is much easier.
-If I get a recall that says "select Results in the appointment type" but there is no "Results" type so I have to pick "General appointment".
-Also when checking a recall notice online you have to verify your date of birth with a calendar.<br> :date: __2021-02-01 02:46:48__

-> Easy and efficient, though I still enjoy phone calls and speaking to a human more.<br> :date: __2021-01-27 01:39:22__